strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-alpha.26-to-beta.md

 ## Updating dependencies

-First let's clean your project's dependencies and update its package.json file.
+First, let's clean your project's dependencies and update its `package.json` file.

 ### Clean your `node_modules`